Ampaire Flies First Hybrid-Electric Regional Aircraft

 Eco Caravan Reduces Fuel Consumption and Emissions, Leading the Way to a Sustainability Revolution

 CAMARILLO, Calif., Nov.
-18, 2022 /CNW/ -- Ampaire's Eco Caravan, a nine-seat regional aircraft, made its first flight today on a fully-integrated hybrid-electric propulsion system.
+19, 2022 /PRNewswire/ -- Ampaire's Eco Caravan, a nine-seat regional aircraft, made its first flight today on a fully-integrated hybrid-electric propulsion system.
 Ampaire expects it to be the first electrified regional aircraft to enter commercial service (certification in 2024) and the first in a series of larger Ampaire hybrid-electric aircraft that will lead a transition to sustainable aviation.

-The Eco Caravan reduces fuel consumption and emissions by up to 70 percent.
-Seat-mile cost is near that of driving.

 "Aviation is the hardest industry to decarbonize," said Ampaire CEO Kevin Noertker.
 "Fully-electric aircraft are range limited because of the weight and energy capacity of current-generation batteries.
 Hybrid-electric aircraft, however, can preserve the range and utility of today's aircraft.
 That is why we are focused on hybrid-electric propulsion for a series of increasingly capable regional aircraft.
 It's a way for the airline industry to decarbonize more quickly and also to benefit from lower operating costs."